EOxServer/eoxserver/docs/sphinx/en/users/basics.rst

 * DescribeEOCoverageSet - returns an XML document describing (a subset of) the datasets contained in a Rectified Stitched Mosaic or Dataset Series

+For detailed lists of supported parameters for each of the operations see :ref:`EO-WCS Request Parameters` .

 In addition, EOxServer supports the WCS 1.1 Transaction operation which provides an interface to ingest coverages and metadata into an existing server.